The Young Bucks: Personal lives

 The Massies were both born in the Los Angeles suburb of Montebello, California, as the middle two of four children.
 Their parents are Joyce and Matthew Massie Sr. They also have a younger brother who was also a professional wrestler under the ring name Malachi Jackson, before retiring in 2010 due to being exhausted by traveling.
 They stayed in Rancho Cucamonga for nearly 18 years before moving to Hesperia, California in 2003.
 The Massies are both Christian.

 The Massies are fans of wrestling journalist Dave Meltzer, whom they affectionately refer to as "Uncle Dave", having named one of their signature moves, the Meltzer Driver, after him.
 They have also dedicated wins on New Japan pay-per-views to him and stated that they wanted to win every Wrestling Observer Newsletter award in 2014.
 They ended up winning Tag Team of the Year and Best Wrestling Maneuver for the Meltzer Driver.
 After the death of Meltzer's father Herbert, The Young Bucks paid tribute to him at G1 Special in USA with a new version of the move, named the Herbert Meltzer Driver.

-In addition to wrestling, the brothers produce and star in the YouTube series Being The Elite, with over 500,000 subscribers, showing the paths of being an independent wrestler, as well as comedic skits alongside fellow Elite members Kenny Omega and "Hangman" Adam Page.
+In addition to wrestling, the brothers produce and star in the YouTube series Being The Elite, with over 500,000 subscribers, showing the paths of being professional wrestlers, as well as comedic skits alongside fellow All Elite Wrestling personnel, including Kenny Omega and "Hangman" Adam Page.